timescale/docs/getting-started/run-queries-from-console.md

 - **Autocomplete**: get suggestions as you type your queries.
 - **[Version history](https://docs.popsql.com/docs/version-history)**: access previous versions of a query from the built-in revision history, or connect to a git repo.
-- **[Charts](https://docs.popsql.com/docs/creating-charts)**: visualize data from inside your SQL editor rather than switch to Sheets or Excel.
+- **[Charts](https://docs.popsql.com/docs/creating-charts)**: visualize data from inside the UI rather than switch to Sheets or Excel.
 - **[Schedules](https://docs.popsql.com/docs/scheduled-queries)**: automatically refresh queries and dashboards to create push alerts.
 - **[Query variables](https://docs.popsql.com/docs/query-variables)**: use Liquid to parameterize your queries or use `if` statements.
 - **Cross platform**:  works from [Timescale Console][portal-data-mode] or download the